emissary-ingress/emissary/docs/reference/ambassador-with-aws.md

   * Supports L4 only
   * Cannot perform SSL/TLS offload

-In Kubernetes, when using the AWS integration and a service of type `LoadBalancer`, the only types of load balancers that can be created are ELBs and NLBs (in Kubernetes 1.9 nand later).
+In Kubernetes, when using the AWS integration and a service of type `LoadBalancer`, the only types of load balancers that can be created are ELBs and NLBs (in Kubernetes 1.9 and later).

 If you are running an ELB in L4 mode, you need to: